dora-metrics/pelorus/labs/consultant/02-Installation.md

 The following will walk through the deployment of Pelorus.

-## Step 1: Install dependencies
+## Step 1: Install local dependencies

-Run the following commands to install dependencies:

 Install Helm: